PabloRuizCuevas/pep-323/gcopy/custom_generator.md

 2. There are no compound statements present in the source code of your generator functions that have yields or yield froms.

-We may consider implementing a way to determine the relevant col_offsets required to achieve this (in python version 3.11 we got co_positions which allows this), however, this is discouraged in the python style guide and thus this is not as considerably necessary in light of this view.

-Therefore, if there is/are compound statements, there's no way to tell where the states get split up unless we develop and/or utilize such methods that are also robust.
+This assumption has been somewhat relaxed with the implementation of ```lineno_adjust``` and the use of get_instructions however this is not guranteed to work across all python versions since 3.11 is when we saw ```CodeType.co_positions``` enabling source code positions with column offsets but in general using compound statements is not recommended when trying to initialize a ```Generator``` instance from a running generator.

-3. you can retrieve the last line of execution in relation to your source code i.e. if ```gen``` is your generator then you should be able to go ```gen.gi_frame.f_lineno``` to retrieve this.
+4. you can retrieve the last line of execution in relation to your source code i.e. if ```gen``` is your generator then you should be able to go ```gen.gi_frame.f_lineno``` to retrieve this.

-4. all required variables in its current state can be retrieved.
+5. all required variables in its current state can be retrieved.

 i.e. if again ```gen``` is your generator then you should be able to go ```gen.gi_frame.f_locals``` to retrieve the locals.